 Going to the beach with kids is a ton of fun if you are prepared!
-After 3.5 years of taking the kids to the beach, I have finally mastered what to bring (not too much, but just enough!)
+After 4.5 years of taking the kids to the beach, I have finally mastered what to bring (not too much, but just enough!)
 There is nothing worse than feeling like you are bringing your entire house down to the beach! *This post has been updated since I had our second child and I found more and more parenting hacks!
-So here is my updated checklist with beach stuff that will make your life easier and for some tips on making the most out of a beach day!
+So here is my updated checklist with beach stuff that will make your life easier!

 What to Bring to the Beach with Baby